YukiyamaShizuka/SPONSOR/Signal_X86_Hardware_Sponsorship_Request.md

  ↳ Used for AI-coupled memory streaming validation, kernel-level saturation testing, CUDA coordination under full system pressure

-This unit is essential for enabling the full multi-node validation of Signal/SapClarify at its most complete scale.
+This unit is essential for enabling the full multi-node validation of Signal at its most complete scale.

 ---